Last updated: August 31, 2014.

 That's where cookies come in.

-We do not store cookies on your computer (or have access to any cookies that may be stored there)—but our advertisers and affiliate partners may do so.
+We do not store any persistent cookies on your computer (or have access to information in any cookies that may be stored there)—but our advertisers and affiliate partners do so.

-At the moment, we run advertisments through Google.
+At the moment, we run advertisements only through Google.

 Google's use of the DoubleClick cookie enables it and its partners to serve ads to you based on your visit to our site and/or other sites on the Internet.
 You may opt out of the use of the DoubleClick cookie for interest-based advertising by visiting